 A tiled bathroom with shower is provided.
-We consider applicants for stays of 3 weeks to 3 months.
-Our intern, work/stay, and work/stay/learn programs include shared indoor lodging, breakfast and lunch on working days, with staple items (pasta, rice, beans) for you to prepare for dinners.
+We consider applicants for stays of 3 to 8 weeks.
+Our work/stay and work/stay/learn programs include shared indoor lodging, breakfast and lunch on working days, with staple items (pasta, rice, corn flour, garbanzos, lentils, red beans, black beans) for you to prepare for dinners.
 Meals on your days off are your own responsibility.
-Indoor lodging will be in our casita, cafe, or in the main house, based on availability.
+Indoor lodging will be in our casita, cafe bedroom, or in the main house, based on availability.
 You may not be in the same location your entire stay.

 You start working the day after you arrive.
 If you would like to help on your day of arrival, that is great too!
-For each week you will be staying on the farm, you will work 5 consecutive days starting they day after you arrive.
+When you arrive, we will give you a TENATIVE schedule of days off.
+Based on the needs of the farm, the schedule may change.
 Please do not make travel plans contrary to the schedule.
 We are not only scheduling you, but other people staying plus the projects on the farm.

 There are always on-going projects on the property and duties may include the following: feeding the animals, cleaning of their housing, cleaning of the cafe, walking the dogs up on the farm, harvesting bananas or other fruits and vegetables on the farm, working in the garden (planting, weeding), dog bathing, brushing the horse, basic plumbing, fence repair, coffee processing, jungle clearing, etc. Work will also include moving sacks of grain or vegetables, so you should be able to lift an 80-90 lb. sack, moving it from a stationary location into a wheelbarrow.

 We provide breakfast and lunch on your working days.
-On working day evenings we provide pasta, beans and rice for you to prepare if you wish.
+On working day evenings we provide pasta, corn flour, garbanzos, lentils, red beans, black beans and rice for you to prepare if you wish.
 Meals on your free days are on your own.
 You may also purchase groceries and prepare your meals for these times in the cafe.
 Label your personal groceries with your name so they are not accidentally consumed by others.

 Diet and Lifestyle